bhattronak/Recipe_Builder_For_You_Foodie/README.md

+# Kitchen Assistant: A Recipe Scraping and Q&A Bot
 This project aims to scrape recipe data from various websites and use the extracted information to answer various questions about the recipe that a user may have, such as "What are the ingredients?" or "What is the cooking time?".
 The project would likely involve the use of web scraping libraries such as BeautifulSoup or Scrapy, as well as natural language processing (NLP) techniques to understand the user's question and provide an appropriate answer.

-# The project could include the following features:
+### The project could include the following features:

 1. Scraping recipe data from different websites
 2. Storing the scraped data in a database